-It seems everyone is talking about politics.
-Vehemently.
-It doesn’t matter if you support President-Elect Trump, or if you cast your vote for Hillary, politics run deep.
-Politics are personal, kind of like religion and rarely do people convert.
-Your career success is largely dependent upon the relationships you develop over the long haul and how you interact with and support others.
-You don’t want to alienate others or do anything that threatens your relationships.
-I’m of the opinion that work isn’t the place for politics - especially right now!
+It seems everyone is talking about politics at work.
+It doesn’t matter which side of the aisle you are on, or even if you have an aisle, politics run deep.
+Politics are personal, kind of like religion, and rarely do people convert to another belief system.
+Your career success is largely dependent upon the relationships you develop over the long haul and how you interact with and support others on the job.
+You don’t want to alienate others or do anything that threatens your business relationships.
+So, if Your Office Mom has any advice, it’s that work isn’t the place for political discussions.
+Here’s why:

 Politics are polarizing

 You already know this, but politics are polarizing.
 Your comments may not offend a like-minded peer, manager, or even a client, but could be problematic if overheard by others with a different viewpoint, or if a conversation turns loud or argumentative or appears that way to bystanders.
-And, if you make comments that throw all Trump supporters or all Hillary supporters into this category or that category that can really piss people off.
+And, if you make comments that throw all Trump supporters or all Democrats into this category or that category it can really piss people off.
 Why?
-Because 1). it’s inaccurate, 2). it’s insensitive and 3). it’s just wrong.
+Because 1). it’s inaccurate 2). it’s insensitive and 3). it’s just wrong.
 Cringe worthy and biased comments may give you some short-term satisfaction, but it won't do your career any favors.

 Scan your environment

 I’m not suggesting that you should be silenced, or that you should not be politically active.
 Not at all.
 I'm saying leave it out of the workplace.
 I realize some of you won't agree. if so, at least stop and scan your work environment before you bring politics into the mix.
 Also consider your motives and expected outcomes from speaking up in the first place.
 If you just want to argue or try to prove you're right, or morally superior, it's best to be quiet.
 But, if you feel reasonably sure it’s copacetic at your place of business, by all means, bring it.
 What I discovered over the years is that leaving politics out of it is the best strategy.
 And, I think after your own thoughtful assessment, you’ll likely reach the same conclusion.
-Here are 6 do's and don'ts for talking politics at work in this article by Melody Wilding.
+Be aware of the do's and don'ts for talking politics at work and consider your behavior.